Majo-Gil8/LoC-DHM/README.md

 ## Repository Structure

-- LoC_CAD
+- **LoC_CAD**: SolidWorks design files (.SLDPRT) of the Lab-on-a-Chip (LoC) devices used for fabrication.
+These files correspond to the microfluidic geometries that were 3D-printed and replicated in PDMS.

-- LoC_CAlbicans
+- **LoC_CAlbicans**: Digital holograms of *C. albicans* suspensions used for cell quantification experiments.

-- LoC_RBC
+- **LoC_RBC**: Digital holograms of red blood cells (RBCs) used for quantitative phase validation and statistical analysis (TOST).

-- Tracking
+- **Tracking**: Holographic sequences of magnetic micro-composites used for 3D particle tracking under microfluidic flow.

-Each folder in this repository contains the digital holograms corresponding to the different experimental sections presented in the manuscript.
-These datasets were used to perform the analyses reported in the paper, including background phase characterization, biological sample evaluation, and particle tracking.
+The datasets were used to perform the analyses reported in the manuscript, including background phase characterization, biological sample evaluation, and particle tracking.

 Specifically: